Although most children will stop wetting the bed as they get older, there are a number of treatments that can be tried.

-- for boys and girls who are 4 to 8 years old, it's recommended that they drink between 1,000 to 1,400ml of fluid a day (1.7 to 2.4 pints)
+- boys and girls 4 to 8 years old - 1,000 to 1,400ml (1.7 to 2.4 pints)

 Encourage your child to go to the toilet regularly during the day.
 Most healthy children will urinate between four and seven times a day.
 You should also make sure that your child urinates before going to bed.

-- stick to their recommended fluid intake over the course of a week
+- sticking to their recommended fluid intake

 A bedwetting alarm consists of a small sensor and an alarm.
 The sensor is attached to your child’s underwear and the alarm is worn on the pyjamas.
 If the sensor starts to get wet, it sets off the alarm.
 Vibrating alarms are also available for children who are hearing impaired.